-Our members inspire us every day with the incredible service, spirit, capability, diversity and achievement that they represent.
-At TCDRS, we are proud to work on behalf of our members to ensure that TCDRS remains strong.
-We thank everyone who has made TCDRS a model for retirement and a benefit that can be counted on by Texans.
+At TCDRS, we are proud to innovate on behalf of our members and employers to ensure that TCDRS remains strong and sound.
+We thank everyone who has made TCDRS a model for retirement and a benefit that can be counted on by so many Texans.